 Within five days of such Summary Suspension, or as soon thereafter as possible, the MSEC shall review the suspension to recommend whether it should be affirmed, lifted, expunged, or modified.
 The affected Member may be invited to present a statement as to why the Summary Suspension should be lifted, expunged, or modified as well as answer any questions the MSEC may have.
 Given the exigent circumstances of a Summary Suspension, a quorum of the MSEC for purposes of a Summary Suspension shall consist of a least five Members, excluding any Member who participated in the initial decision to impose the Summary Suspension.

-An MSEC recommendation to terminate or modify the Summary Suspension to a lesser sanction that does not trigger fair hearing procedures under ARTICLE IX, is transmitted immediately, together with all supporting documentation, to the GB or a committee of the GB for review on an expedited basis.
+An MSEC recommendation to terminate or modify the Summary Suspension to a lesser sanction that does not trigger fair hearing procedures under ARTICLE IX, is transmitted immediately, together with all supporting documentation, to the GB or authorized designee or a committee of the GB or authorized designee for review on an expedited basis.
 If the Summary Suspension is reimposed, or other adverse action under this ARTICLE VIII is taken, the Member shall be entitled to those hearing rights outlined in ARTICLE IX.

 Hearing Rights